sapereir/CortxHomeProblem/README.md

 doesn't exist.
 This was trained for about 7 hours but the results were poor because document html exists in validation but not in training and thus lots of information was lost in training.

 # Model 3; Final Model
 Just run all the cells in the jupyter notebook run.ipynb.
 This will run 6 training files and 1 validation file.
 The training took about 9 hours to complete.
+Please take a look at the change in loss over each file too.

 # Writeup
 Please take a look at the repo and read Cortx_Writeup.pdf